rodrimaia/autodoist/README.md

 When this functionality is activated, it is possible to chose which mode is used as overall functionality for your Todoist.
 See the example given at [running Autodoist](#running-autodoist).

-In addition you can override the overall mode by adding the labels `Regen_off`, `Regen_all`, or `Regen_all_if_completed` to one of your main recurrings task.
+In addition you can override the overall mode by adding the labels `Regen_off`, `Regen_all`, or `Regen_all_if_completed` to one of your main recurring task.
 These labels will automatically be created for you.

 # 3. Postpone the end-of-day

 You have a daily recurring task, but you're up working late and now it's past midnight.
-When this happens Todoist will automatically mark it overdue, and when checked by you it moves to tomorrow.
-This means that after a good nights rest you can't complete the task that day!
+When this happens, Todoist will automatically mark it overdue and when checked by you it moves to tomorrow.
+This means that after a good night's rest you can't complete the task that day!

 By setting an alternative time for the end-of-day you can now finish your work after midnight and the new date will automatically be corrected for you.